 Q: How do I register?

-A: Registration details for the 2017 local competition will be available in September 2016.
+A: Registration details for the 2018 local competition are now available on the website.

 Q: How can I prepare for the Brain Bee?

 A: Download and read Brain Facts, published by the Society for Neuroscience, and Neuroscience: Science of the Brain.
 Also, click here for some sample questions.

 Q: Do I need to study anything other than the two books (Brain Facts, and Neuroscience: The Science of the Brain)?

 A: No, all questions will come from these two books.

 Q: What is the format of the Brain Bee?